2016, Vol. 3 Issue 2, Part A

 How to cite this article:

 Umadevi U, Madhu Mathi P, Saranya K, Umakanthan T. Field epidemiological surveillance and treatment of foot rot in cattle.
-International Journal of Fauna and Biological Studies.
-2016; 3(2): 21-21.
+Int J Fauna Biol Stud 2016;3(2):21-21.